brainy-labs/metadata-snippet-manager/instructions.md

 8. **Validate before creating**:
    - Always check if similar metadata already exists
    - Avoid redundancy in the hierarchy

+9. **Use rename_metadata for refactoring**:
+   - Safer than delete+recreate
+   - Preserves all relationships
+   - Check impact before renaming

+10. **Manage translations properly**:
+    - Use translation system for direct language ports
+    - Keep translations in sync with originals
+    - Show all language versions when relevant
+    - Use clear naming for original snippet

+11. **Translation hygiene**:
+    - Update translations when original changes
+    - Delete obsolete translations
+    - Document which version is "canonical"

 ## Advanced Strategies